rlucioni/recipes/README.md

 # recipes

-Recipes for making a variety of dishes, desserts, and drinks.
+A collection of recipes adapted from books, shows, the Internet, and more.